spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 ---
 title: Creating, using, and extending the transfer objects
-description: The document provides information on creation and usage of the Transfer objects.
+description: The document provides information on the creation and usage of the Transfer objects.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/ht-use-transfer-objects